Skip to main content

 • Resolution discipline: Do not raise resolution until latency and stability are solid.

 • Safe APK sourcing: Avoid risky APKs that might crash renderers.
-See security risks of emulator apps on iOS.
+See security risks of Android emulators on iOS.

 Additional Checks for Specific Platforms